 Handbooks

 Each agency will follow their administrative regulations and procedures for management of fires within their established Protection Areas.
 DNR uses the Alaska Incident Business Management Handbook.
-AFS and USFS use the NWCG Standards for Interagency Incident Business Management and policy memorandums.
+AFS and USFS standards are identified in the NWCG Standards for Interagency Incident Business Management and policy memorandums.
 BLM Alaska Supplemental Business Practices are available on the AICC Incident Business Management website.

 Incident Business Oversight

 For any Type 1 or Type 2 incident, the Protecting Agency is responsible to provide an administrative briefing to the IMT that addresses cost reporting, incident finance package, agency-specific requirements, and the role of the Incident Business Advisor.
-The Protecting and Jurisdictional Agencies will also provide oversight in regards to cost management, expenditure of funds, and agency procurement regulations, etc. Thresholds for assigning Incident Business Advisors and Large Fire Cost Reviews are contained in the Interagency Standards for Fire and Fire Aviation Operations (Red Book)Interagency Standard for Fire and Fire Aviation Operations ().
+The Protecting and Jurisdictional Agencies will also provide oversight in regards to cost management, expenditure of funds, and agency procurement regulations, etc. Thresholds for assigning Incident Business Advisors and Large Fire Cost Reviews are contained in the Interagency Standards for Fire and Fire Aviation Operations (Red Book).

-Emergency Equipment Agreements
+Emergency Equipment Agreements (EERAs)

-The Federal and State of Alaska Geographic Area Supplements that list the rental rates are jointly reviewed by AFS and DNR biennially.
-The most current rates will be posted on the DNR Division of Forestry Equipment Hiring website () and the AFS internal website no later than April 1.
-DNR Division of Forestry Equipment Hiring webpageAICC Incident Business Management webpage
+The Federal and State of Alaska Geographic Area Supplements that list EERA rental rates are jointly reviewed by AFS and DNR biennially and posted no later than April 1.
+The most current State of Alaska EERA rates are available on the DNR Division of Forestry Equipment Hiring webpage.
+The Alaska Federal Geographic Area Supplement (GAS) with current fedral EERA rates is available on the AICC Incident Business Management webpage under Chapter 20: Acquisition.

-Under current Federal regulations, EERAs must be incident-specific and supported by a resource order with a unique equipment number.
+Under current State regulations, EERAs must be incident-specific and supported by a resource order with a unique equipment number.
 All billing is contingent upon that resource order/equipment number.
-If the equipment is reassigned, the item must be closed out on the original EERA, a new resource order/equipment number assigned, and a new EERA agreement and pre-use inspection established and signed by the vendor.
+If the equipment is reassigned to another incident, the item must be closed out on the original EERA, a new resource order/equipment number assigned, and a new EERA agreement and pre-use inspection established and signed by the vendor.

+In general, Federal EERAs are also incident-specific.
+However, an EERA may be used on multiple Federal incidents under the conditions outlined in the NWCG Standards for Interagency Incident Business Management under the Incident-Only EERA and LUA Administrative Changes heading.

-NWCG Standards for Interagency Incident Business ManagementProperty Loss or Damage
+Property Loss or Damage

 Personal property claims for loss or damage on an incident will be adjudicated and processed by the employee’s (permanent/seasonal/casual/EFF) home agency in accordance with that agency’s policy.
 The Protecting Agency managing the incident is responsible to document claims and forward them to the individual’s home agency.